DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Method

-During the validation stage, we adopt a greedy decoding strategy to improve stability in the final refinement steps.
+During the \textbf{validation} stage, we adopt a greedy decoding strategy to improve stability in the final refinement steps.
 In the final $T_{\mathrm{val}}$ decoding steps, we disable stochastic jumps and switch to greedy decoding,

-This hybrid design preserves exploratory refinement in earlier iterations while enforcing deterministic convergence near the end, leading to more stable validation-time trajectories and improved reproducibility.
+This hybrid design preserves exploratory refinement in earlier iterations while enforcing deterministic convergence near the end, leading to more stable final-stage action predictions and improved reproducibility.
 The concise two-stage decoding procedure is summarized in \Cref{alg:two_stage_sampling}.

 \textbf{Adaptive KV Caching.} Following the dynamic caching strategy of FAST-dLLM~\citep{wu2025fast} on discrete diffusion decoding, we exploit the fact that many tokens exhibit only minor KV-state changes across iterative denoising steps of DFM.
 We keep the instruction and observation KV caches largely fixed throughout inference, while adaptively updating the action-side cache based on the cosine similarity between current and cached value features.
 Combined with the parallel refinement of \method, this dynamic KV reuse yields a 2.4$\times$ latency speedup over autoregressive decoding while preserving task performance (see~\Cref{tab:efficiency_main}).